HOMAGE to CAROLYN CARLSON

 To dance with her I had to strip myself of all that was superfluous,

-enter into the moment, clothe myself in silence and wait for her poetry, detached from all, to return to all.
+enter into the moment, clothe myself in silence and wait for her poetry,

 To take these photographs, I had to stop,